Home Compare PM vs RMV.L

 Philip Morris International vs Rightmove: Which Stock Looks Stronger in 2026?

-Rightmove holds the cleaner structural position, with the lead spread across profitability and growth.
+The structural profiles are close, with Rightmove carrying a narrow edge on stability.
 Philip Morris International still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Philip Morris International, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Rightmove, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (PM: Russell 1000, RMV.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (PM: S&P 500, RMV.L: STOXX 600).

 Trajectory Similarity